 Negotiating rent relief: scenario

-The following scenario show a tenant and landlord negotiating rent relief in response to coronavirus (COVID-19).
+The following scenario shows a commercial tenant and landlord negotiating a rent relief agreement after 28 March 2021 in response to coronavirus.

 Before the pandemic, Jacqueline’s café had been doing really well and was growing a strong and loyal customer base.
 After restrictions to trade were introduced to slow the spread of coronavirus, the café’s turnover plummeted to the point where Jacqueline couldn’t keep paying the full rent and other expenses under her lease.

 She negotiated rent relief with her landlord Danh under the Victorian Government’s Commercial Tenancy Relief Scheme (the Scheme), which ended on 28 March 2021.
 With restrictions easing and workers gradually returning to the CBD, Jacqueline had seen an increase in turnover during March, though knew she would still struggle to pay her deferred rent and resume her monthly rent payments in April.